TV’s – How to Get the Best for a Great Price

 That’s why we’ve dedicated ourselves to putting in the research for you and compiling it into one simple guide.
 Without further ado, here are our tips for buying the best TV for the best price.

+Just like with mobile phones (we also have a phones Afterpay page btw), screen size matters!
 Did you know that TV screens are measured diagonally, not horizontally?

 Depending on the placement and purpose of the TV you’re looking to buy, you’ll want to consider what size is right for that.
 For example, a TV for your kitchen or for a small children’s bedroom might be right at about 24 inches, whereas a TV for the main entertaining room of a house is better off being somewhere closer to 65 inches.